Lori Hernandez Lori Hernandez

 And if you happen to accidentally break off the shoot while planting… Don’t panic!
 It will send up a new shoot!

 Water regularly to help the plant get established.
-This is an established plant and like all newly planted plants, it needs adequate water at planting time and for the next few following weeks.
+This is an established plant, and like all newly planted plants, it needs generous watering at planting time and beyond.

 Want to know more about dahlias?
 Be sure to check out this post: The Beginner’s Guide to Growing Dahlias